Blog · Review Essay · Last reviewed June 23, 2026

 The second habit is technological cynicism.
 It is also too easy to dismiss every control system as domination in nicer language.
 The book resists that shortcut too.
 Some systems are built because institutions genuinely need feedback to act responsibly.
 A hospital, power grid, city, supply chain, or public-benefit system cannot operate only through local improvisation.
 The question is whether the feedback system is contestable, accountable, legible to affected people, and designed to preserve human judgment rather than replace it with automated command.

 AI agents make the Cybersyn problem newly urgent.
 Once systems can summarize operations, recommend actions, trigger workflows, bargain with vendors, allocate resources, flag anomalies, and generate the official explanation after the fact, the control loop tightens.
+The dashboard becomes an actuator.
 The machine does not need to be sovereign to reorganize sovereignty.
 It only needs to become the place where information, permission, and action meet.

 Where the Book Needs Friction